 Infrastructure spending is one of the strongest predictors of long-term property appreciation.
 Delray is investing across every category simultaneously: water, roads, beaches, safety, parks, and housing.
 Cities that do this tend to outperform neighboring markets over the following five to ten years.

 Delray's median home price in the mid-$500s remains below Boca Raton, where buyers pay over $400 per square foot.
 That gap narrows as infrastructure catches up.
 Communities like Stone Creek Ranch have already shown what happens when West Delray gains attention.
-For buyers comparing Delray Beach to Boca or Boynton Beach, the investment pipeline is a competitive advantage.
-Getting in ahead of project completion is where the leverage is.

 Frequently Asked Questions about Delray Beach Infrastructure